frostcone/magmaguy.com/wiki/en/eternaltd/info.md

 ```
 You can add more lines to the description, but keeping it brief is a good idea.

 5. Time for waves!
-Specify which EterntalTD waves your level should use:
+Specify which EternalTD waves your level should use:
 ```yaml
 wavesConfigFile: my_waves.yml
 ```